CharlieCallahan/GPU_Accelerated_Absorption_Sim/readme.txt

 	pyInterface/build/lib.linux... into the venv/lib/python3.7/site-packages folder to use it from the IDE.

 1.1: Windows python module build+install guide:
+	open up an x64 Native Tools Command Prompt (if you dont have this, you need to download microsoft visual studio build tools) go to pyInterface folder
 	python3 setup.py build
 	python3 setup.py install --user